Camlele/marqweee/README.md

 - Alt/Option clicking three times removes all centerpoint pixel layers.

 - Useful for:
-	- A tangible reference of the center layer for positing or asset placement.
+	- A tangible reference of the center layer for positioning or asset placement.
 	- Visual reference for export to other programs like Spine, especially when art is symmetric but not centered in its bounds.

 ### Expand / shrink selection